-Qualified customers receive free pick-up and disposal and an incentive for recycling working refrigerators, freezers, dehumidifiers, room air conditioners, and possibly consumer electronics (without savings or incentives).
-Room air conditioners, consumer electronics, and dehumidifiers may be picked up along with a qualified refrigerator or freezer.
+Qualified customers receive free pick-up and disposal and an incentive for recycling working refrigerators, freezers, dehumidifiers, room air conditioners, and compact refrigerators.
+Room air conditioners and dehumidifiers may be picked up along with a qualified refrigerator or freezer.
 PPL Electric Utilities may decide to allow dehumidifiers and room air conditioners as stand-alone measures.

 Table 15 lists PPL Electric Utilities' measures, minimum eligibility qualifications, and ranges of incentive levels.
+(Bolded text indicates a new measure or change in measure attribute, see Appendix D for May 2021 Tables.)